pyinvoke/invoke/sites/docs/concepts/configuration.rst

 'otherdefault'}``).
 In this situation, we honor the `Zen of Python
 <http://zen-of-python.info/in-the-face-of-ambiguity-refuse-the-temptation-to-guess.html#12>`_
-and refuse to guess; an error is raised instead counseling users to modify their configuration layout or avoid using env vars for the option in question.
+and refuse to guess; an error is raised instead counseling users to modify their configuration layout or avoid using env vars for the setting in question.

 .. _collection-configuration: